-Denell Porche is an Atlanta-based performance poet, author and women’s empowerment advocate.
+Denell Porche is an Atlanta-based performance poet, author and mental wellness coach.
 At age 5, she began singing.
 Despite facing childhood sexual abuse, image and weight issues, Denell continued her love for singing in the church choir in her hometown Cincinnati, OH.
 She also began tap, jazz and ballet dance for Nellie Lou Downey School of Dance.
 While sitting next to her grandmother during weekly church services, she routinely began writing her own commentary in the empty pages of the Bible.
 She began questioning how it all applied to herself.
 Still feeling though she couldn’t speak her true feelings, Denell continued to journal as an escape from challenges of mental and emotional abuse.

 Influenced by the vocal originality of Whitney Houston, EnVogue, Billie Holiday, and Mahalia Jackson, she also knew deep inside she was a performer.
 However, she chose not to pursue her passion in order to follow her father’s story, “artists don’t make money”.
 Denell began to study animal science, receiving her bachelor’s degree in Animal and Poultry Science from Tuskegee University.
 She became very motivated to pursue her education and tap into her secret passion while singing in the Golden Voices Concert Choir.
 Denell began one-on-one training from professionals in music, vocal and theatre performance.
 In 2007, Denell also received her Master’s of Education at Georgia State University and later her Associate Degree in Nursing.

 Denell eventually learned it’s time to tell her own story.